 , etc.)

-Additionally, you can sort the resulting list of users by a specific user attribute with the Sort-Object cmdlet.
-You can also use the Where-Object cmdlet to specify multiple filtering criteria at once.
+You can use the Sort-Object cmdlet to sort the result list by a specific user property (attribute).
+In addition, you can use the Where-Object cmdlet to specify multiple filter criteria at once.

 Get-ADUser -filter * -properties PasswordExpired, PasswordLastSet, PasswordNeverExpires -SearchBase 'OU=NY,DC=woshub,DC=com'| where {$_.name –like "*Dmitry*" -and $_.Enabled -eq $true} | sort-object PasswordLastSet | select-object Name, PasswordExpired, PasswordLastSet, PasswordNeverExpires

-You can use an LDAP filter in Get-ADUser queries.
-An LDAP filter is specified using the –LdapFilter attribute.
+You can use LDAP filters in Get-ADUser queries.
+An LDAP filter can be specified by using the -LdapFilter attribute.

 Get-ADUser -LDAPFilter '(&(department=it)(title=sysops))'

-Let’s show some more useful PowerShell command examples for querying Active Directory users with various filters.
-You can combine them to get the required list of AD user objects:
+Let’s show several useful PowerShell command examples for querying Active Directory users with various filters.
+Combine them to get the list of AD user objects you need:

-Display AD users, whose name starts with Joe:
+Display AD users, whose names begin with Joe:

 Get-ADUser -filter {name -like "Joe*"}